Last revised: May 6, 2023

 During April of 1958 the Royal Blue was canceled as the B&O ceded defeat to the Pennsy in this market entirely.
 A year later, in 1959, the Columbian was permanently combined with the flagship Capitol Limited, which spelled the train's end.

-By this time the B&O was already in serious financial trouble and was attempting to cut costs wherever possible.
+By then, the B&O was already in serious financial trouble and attempting to cut costs wherever possible.
 Further cutbacks continued as in October of 1961 the Capitol Limited, Columbian, and Ambassador were all combined as one train east of Willard.

 Finally, it was all over after April 26, 1964 when the B&O quietly eliminated the Columbian name from its timetable ending a train that had been in service for more than 30 years.